usefulalgorithm/usefulalgorithm/README.md

 - _93696_, by Liturgy
 - _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal
 - _Friend_, by james K
-- _Goro Majima Karaoke hit song collection(Ryu ga gotoku7 hikari to yami no yukue)_, by SEGA SOUND TEAM
-- _LIKE A DRAGON 8 ORIGINAL SOUNDTRACK_, by SEGA SOUND TEAM

 </details>